 You’ve probably heard stories about his speeches — whether it’s in the locker room before Game 7 of the World Series or in the dugout before a day game in the middle of June.
 But then when you see his interactions with the fans, like him leading the Yes! chant they do in San Francisco, it’s clear that he’s just one of those guys that everybody seems to rally around.
 Some guys just have that.
-You can’t teach it.
+You

 I wish I would have had the opportunity to play with Carlos Beltran.
 I always respected the way he played, and I hated when we were playing against him and he came up to bat in a big situation.

 But I’ve also heard stories about him taking the younger guys under his wing — especially the Latino players.
 I don’t know Beltran personally, but from talking to Brian McCann and others who have played with him, he appears to be just one of the best guys to be around.